Injuries in human-smuggling crash on California highway

-SAN DIEGO (AP) — Authorities say a horse trailer carrying about 18 people who entered the country illegally overturned on a Southern California highway just north of the border with Mexico.
+SAN DIEGO (AP) — A horse trailer carrying at least 18 people who entered the country illegally overturned on a Southern California highway just north of the border with Mexico, authorities said.

-The San Diego Union-Tribune says several people inside the trailer were hurt in the crash Saturday near Campo, with injuries described as moderate and minor.
-Six patients were hospitalized.
+Several people inside the trailer were hurt in the crash Saturday near the town of Campo, with injuries described as moderate and minor.
+Six patients were hospitalized, the San Diego Union-Tribune reported.

-The California Highway Patrol says a witness reported that the two-axle trailer being hauled by a pickup truck began to fishtail and eventually tipped onto its right side along northbound Interstate 8.
+A witness told the California Highway Patrol that the two-axle trailer being hauled by a pickup truck began to fishtail and eventually tipped onto its right side along northbound Interstate 8.

-The newspaper says authorities rounded up most, if not all, of the people involved.
-The CHP reported 18 individuals, while Border Patrol said there were 19.
-The reason for the discrepancy was unclear.
+Several people scrambled from the trailer after the crash and many ran away, the newspaper said.
+No horses were inside.

 Most Read Nation & World Stories